justinnhli/oxy-cs-catalog/catalog.md

 Students should meet with an advisor early on to explore potential pathways through the major.
 Students will select one of the following three concentrations:

+FIXME fix order of concentrations

 #### Computational Mathematics Concentration

 Six elective courses at 200-level or above, with at most two courses at the 200-level (not including Linear Algebra or Discrete Mathematics).
 Students must complete three elective courses from MATH and three elective courses from COMP that are centered on a theme in computational mathematics, plus a senior comprehensive project related to the theme.
 At most two of these courses can be double-counted for another major/minor.

 This pathway reflects the growing importance of work in computer science that is grounded in mathematical foundations, and work in mathematics that requires an understanding of computational methods and implementation.
 Students who are interested in the Computational Mathematics option will work with an advisor to propose an interdisciplinary concentration of six courses on a related theme.
 Students may choose to seek an additional advisor from the Mathematics Department, but this is not required.
 Proposals must include an intellectual rationale for the course selection and associated senior project.
 The proposal should be submitted to the department using this form no later than two semesters prior to the semester of graduation, and at least two weeks before Advising Week.

-Any changes to the pathway must be approved via a Petition for Special Consideration, signed by the academic advisor, the department chair, and the outside advisor for the CS+X theme, and submitted to the Registrar's Office no later than the week prior to registration in the semester before graduation.
+Any changes to the pathway must be approved via a Petition for Special Consideration, signed by the academic advisor, the department chair, and the optional math advisor, and submitted to the Registrar's Office no later than the week prior to registration in the semester before graduation.

 <table>
 <tr>  <td>MATH 210</td>  <td>Discrete Mathematics</td>  <td>4 units</td>  </tr>